 Since the company’s relocation, the Atlanta Opera’s audience and subscription base has grown by 50 percent.
 “Half of our audience lives in the northern part of the city, so now it’s easier for them to come and see opera in the best way possible,” says Zvulun, who adds that the company generates $39 million in economic impact.
 “People come to see opera, but they also spend money on hotels and restaurants.
 We have a vision of becoming a hub for opera in the Southeast and people in cities two hours away—Nashville, Chattanooga, Greenville—will come for opera and stay for shopping, hotels and restaurants, which are all available nearby in the Cobb Galleria area.”

-The ability to be closer to affluent, ticket-buying audiences in the northwest region of the city is one of the reasons why the Atlanta Ballet has also expanded its reach to the Cobb Energy Center, and one of the main reasons why Cobb County has made national headlines with the recent announcement that the Atlanta Braves will follow their loyal fan base and build a $700 million stadium near the Cobb Galleria, set to open in 2017.
+The ability to be closer to affluent, ticket-buying audiences in the northwest region of the city is one of the reasons why the Atlanta Ballet has also expanded its reach to the Cobb Energy Center, and one of the main reasons why Cobb County made national headlines with the announcement that the Atlanta Braves would follow their loyal fan base and build a $700 million stadium near the Cobb Galleria, that opened in 2017.
 “Cobb County has been fairly proactive over the years in building infrastructure that will be attractive to venues,” says LaFerle, “and the more attractive the county becomes to entertainment entities, the more attractive it becomes to residents and employers.”

 Business Builds Community

 A booming nexus of industry, profit and entertainment, Cobb County is also known for its unique blend of business and community—a place where companies large and small come together to support health care, education and charities like MUST Ministries.
 While Cobb is now home to world-class companies and top-notch entertainment venues, when it comes to giving back, Cobb County retains a system of values that reflect its small town roots.